-An important aspect of the vocational educational training programmes consists of working and learning by practice, known as work placement.
+An important aspect of vocational education and training consists of working and learning in practice, known as work placement.
 We differentiate between practice placements and apprenticeships.

-Students taking daily education in the school-based pathway look for a practice placement with companies in the region.
-A practice placement period lasts for a few weeks or a few months and ultimately accounts for 20 to 60% of the total training time.
-The work placement company usually pays a practice placement allowance, but this depends on the company's collective bargaining agreement.
+Students in the school-based pathway follow daily education and look for an available practice placement with companies themselves.
+A practice placement period can last for a few weeks to a few months and accounts for 20 to 60 percent of their education.
+Students usually receive financial compensation from the work placement company, but this depends on the company's collective labour agreement.

-Students taking a study programme in the work-based pathway look for an apprenticeship with companies in the region for at least 60% of the total training time.
-They usually work for four days and spend one day a week at school.
-The company generally concludes an employment contract with the student, and the student receives a salary.
-It is also possible for the company to 'hire' the student via a joint venture of companies that jointly provide training for entry-level professionals.
+Students in the work-based pathway look for an apprenticeship within a company, which accounts for at least 60% of the total education time.
+They usually work four days and spend one day a week at school.
+Students usually get a formal labour contract with the company and receive a salary.
+It is also possible for companies to 'hire' a student through a joint venture of companies that together provide training for entry-level professionals.